 A. Structure of upstream open reading frames.
-The stop codon of a uORF may be located before the CDS start codon [top], downstream of the CDS start codon, if the uORF is frame-shifted relative to the CDS [middle], or if uORF and CDS share the same stop codon, the uORF acts as a 5' extension of the CDS [bottom].
+The stop codon of an uORF may be located before the CDS start codon [top], or downstream of the CDS start codon, if the uORF is frame-shifted relative to the CDS [middle].
+If uORF and CDS share the same stop codon, the uORF acts as a 5' extension of the CDS [bottom].
 B. Effect of mutation or variation on upstream open reading frames.
 Creation or destruction of an upstream open reading may have downstream effect on translation of the coding sequence.
 Change in translation of the coding sequence, may result in change in phenotype and disease risk.
 C. Sensitivity and specificity of ribosome profiling for identifying upstream open reading frames.
 It is possible that ribosome profiling studies have a high false positive rate (top), or a high false negative rate (bottom).
 We make the assumption that ribosome profiling studies have a high false negative rate for identifying translated upstream open reading frames (bottom).
-D. Variant activity of uORFs based on cell type and environmental stimuli. uORFs may not be detected in a ribosome profiling experiment, as uORF activity may vary with cell type and cell environment.
+D. Activity of uORFs varies according to cell type and environmental stimuli. uORFs may not be detected in a ribosome profiling experiment, due to variation in uORF activity with cell type and cell environment.